bmlt-enabled/nacc/nacc2/README.md

 If You Have A PHP Server
 ------------------------
-If you have a PHP server available, you can optimize the page load by using the PHP "file optimizer script," which is invoked from the head elements, like so:
+If you have a PHP server available, you can optimize the page load by using the PHP "file optimizer script," which is invoked from the `<head>` elements, like so:

     <head>
         .
         .
         <script type="text/javascript" src="include_stripper.php?filename=nacc.js"></script>
+        .
+        .
         <link rel="stylesheet" type="include_stripper.php?filename=text/css" href="nacc.css" />
         .
         .